 He first began undertaking research at École Normale Supérieure, from which he graduated in 1888.
 He worked as a teacher while working to obtain hi doctorate, which he did in 1892 for his thesis on functions defined by the Taylor series.
 He received several prizes and awards during his early life, including the Grand Prix des Sciences Mathématiques for his paper Determination of the number of primes less than a given number in 1892.

-After getting married, he moved to Bordeaux and served as a lecturer and later became Professor of Astronomy and Rational Mechanics at Bordeaux in 1896, the same year in which he proved the prime number theorem.
+After getting married, he moved to Bordeaux and served as a lecturer.
+He later became Professor of Astronomy and Rational Mechanics at Bordeaux in 1896, the same year in which he proved the prime number theorem.
 He won several awards during his time at Bordeaux he received several awards and published Twenty-Nine works.

-He became involved in politics after moving to Paris in 1897 and was a huge voice against antisemitism, exposing it within the military, as well as a huge player in helping free a framed Jewish man – Alfred Dreyfus.
+He became involved in politics after moving to Paris in 1897.
+He was a huge voice against antisemitism, exposing it within the military, as well as a huge player in helping free a framed Jewish man – Alfred Dreyfus.
 It was marked as some of the most important work in his life.

-In Paris, he worked in the Faculty of Science of the Sorbonne and at the Collège de France.
+He worked in the Faculty of Science of the Sorbonne and at the Collège de France in Paris.
 It was during this time that his work turned more to mathematical physics, though Hadamard himself had always strongly argued that he was purely a mathematician.

-He held several important positions during his life and career, including the President of the French Mathematical Society from 1906, the Chair of Mechanics at the Collège de France, and elected to the Academy of Sciences to succeed Poincaré after he undertook and completed an exposition of Poincaré’s works in 1912.
+He held several important positions during his life and career, including the President of the French Mathematical Society from 1906 and the Chair of Mechanics at the Collège de France.
+He elected to the Academy of Sciences to succeed Poincaré after he undertook and completed an exposition of Poincaré’s works in 1912.

-The first tragedies in Hadamard’s life struck when two of his sons were killed in action during World War I. It was the beginning of his troubles.
-During the time from 1920, when he was appointed Chair of Analysis at the École Centrale, to 1933, he traveled widely.
+The first tragedy in Hadamard’s life struck when two of his sons were killed in action during World War I. It was the beginning of his troubles.
+From 1920, when he was appointed Chair of Analysis at the École Centrale, to 1933, he traveled widely.
 He visited the United States, Spain, Italy, and more.

-In 1940, he and his family escaped to the United States after the fall of France in World War II, where he secured a visiting position at Columbia University but was unable to secure a permanent position.
-It was during this time that the third son of his was killed during World War II and he subsequently returned home to France, becoming an active campaigner for peace.
+In 1940, he and his family escaped to the United States after the fall of France in World War II, where he secured a visiting position at Columbia University but could not secure a permanent position.
+It was during this time that the third son of his was killed during World War II, and he subsequently returned home to France, becoming an active campaigner for peace.

-In 1950, he was made the honorary President of the International Congress in Cambridge Massachusetts, and it took serious intervention for him to be allowed into the United States due to his controversial stance as a peace campaigner.
+In 1950, he was made the honorary President of the International Congress in Cambridge, Massachusetts, and it took severe intervention for him to be allowed into the United States due to his controversial stance as a peace campaigner.

-The straw that would break the camel’s back, or in this case, break Hadamard’s spirit was the loss of his grandson to a mountaineering accident in 1962 when Hadamard was Ninety-Six years old.
+The straw that would break the camel’s back, or in this case, break Hadamard’s spirit, was the loss of his grandson to a mountaineering accident in 1962 when Hadamard was Ninety-Six years old.
 He seemed to have lost his will to live after the incident and secluded himself indoors.
-He died shortly thereafter on the 17th of October 1963.
+He died shortly after that on the 17th of October 1963.
+Many do not notice his contribution to his field and his time.

 “… a teacher who was active, alive, whose reasoning combined exactness and dynamism.
 Thus the lecture became a struggle and an adventure.
 Without rigour suffering, the importance of intuition was restored to us, and the better students were delighted.”